ctsaitsao/covid-commando/state_machine/README.md

 The state machine is the main node which is used to launch the enitre program.

 ## Diagram
+ The figure below shows all states and the actions to transition between states.
 ![state machine img](../images/state_machine_web.png)

 ## Nodes